sridhar9-undergrad-projects/ALPR/README.md

 # ALPR
-Automatic License Plate Recognition of cars using still images
+Automatic License Plate Recognition of cars using still images.